Frequently Asked Questions

 • Do you have a recommended protocol for removing red blood cells?

 For red blood cell depletion from blood, we recommend using the EasySep™ RBC Depletion Reagent with the EasySep™ Magnet.
 We recommend processing 0.5 mL of blood at a time and using the magnet 2-3 times to get the best results.
+After using the EasySep system, we recommend washing the cells twice with cell media + protein to remove platelets and serum protein.

 • Sample Capture